 Can drumming cause tinnitus?

-Yes, drumming, particularly acoustic drumming is a very loud activity that can cause irreversible damage to your hearing.
+Yes, drumming, particularly acoustic drumming is a very loud activity that can cause irreversible damage to your ears.

 Tinnitus and hearing loss is a very common problem among drummers, so do not underestimate the damage you can do without proper ear protection.